 - automatically turn on the VPN for unsecured wifi, secured wifi, or mobile networks

 There’s no way to turn the kill switch on or off, but this can be done with Android’s native Always-on VPN feature.

 Hotspot Shield has improved its customer support lately, meaning you will probably just want to contact them in case there’s any type of issue.
 If not, there’s an alternative available in your app.

-Hotspot Shield for Android is a great VPN for those who want the best speed and access to the restricted content, such as US Netflix library.
-Users who are more concerned with their privacy and want to customize their VPN connection should look elsewhere.
+Hotspot Shield for Android is a great VPN for those who want the best speed and access to the restricted content, such as the US Netflix library.
+Users who are more concerned with their privacy and wish to customize their VPN connection should look elsewhere.

 And there’s always Hotspot’s free version, which is a big plus in times when VPN services are quietly shutting down not just free trials but also money-back guarantees.